 - Some hot springs don’t recommend that you rinse off after the bath to obtain the full effect of the minerals in the water.
 But if you have sensitive skin it is best to rinse.

 - No swimming suits are allowed.
-There are a few outside baths that do, please double check if it is OK before you attempt this.
+There are a few outside baths that do allow guests to wear swimsuits.
+Please double check with the accommodation whether or not it is OK to do so before you use the bath.

 - Don’t swim in the bath.

 - In most baths taking photographs and videos are not allowed.

 - Don’t wash clothes in the washing area or bath.

 - Remember to retrieve your stuff that you put in the locker.

 - Drink something after you bath, it is important to rehydrate.